Derangements in Subspace Actions of Finite Classical Groups: Maximal tori and the Weyl group

-If $q=3$, then a maximal torus $T_w$ containing regular semsimple elements implies that $w$ has at most one fixed point of each sign.
-Similarly, if $T_w$ contains strongly regular semisimple elements, then $w$ has no positive fixed points and at most one negative fixed point.
+If $q=3$ and the maximal torus $T_w$ contains regular semsimple elements then $w$ has at most one fixed point of each sign.
+Similarly, if $q=3$ and $T_w$ contains strongly regular semisimple elements, then $w$ has no positive fixed points and at most one negative fixed point.

-For part (2), let x be semisimple.
-Suppose that x fixes a nondegenerate 2k space.
-Then either $x$ is contained in a maximal torus $T_w$ which fixes that 2k space or $\det(x)=-1$ on the 2k space (and so on the complement as well).
+For part (2), let $x$ be semisimple.
+Suppose that $x$ fixes a nondegenerate $2k$-space.
+Then either $x$ is contained in a maximal torus $T_w$ which fixes that $2k$-space or $\det(x)=-1$ on the $2k$-space (and so on the complement as well).

-Note that this implies that x has eigenvalues $\pm 1$ on the 2k space and an eigenvalue $-1$ on the orthogonal complement.
-Choosing a different nondegenerate $2k$ space that is x invariant where $\det(x) =1$ (by swapping the $1$-eigenvector and a $-1$ eigenvector) shows that x is conjugate to an element of $T_w$, where w has cycles adding up to k, whence the result.
+Note that this implies that $x$ has eigenvalues $\pm 1$ on the $2k$-space and an eigenvalue $-1$ on the orthogonal complement.
+Choosing a different nondegenerate $2k$-space that is $x$-invariant where $\det(x) =1$ (by swapping the $1$-eigenvector and a $-1$ eigenvector) shows that $x$ is conjugate to an element of $T_w$, where $w$ has cycle sizes adding up to $k$, whence the result.

-The argument for totally singular k- spaces is exactly the same as the previous case.
-We need $\sum a_j =k$ for some subset of the $a_j$ all of positive type (ignoring the positivity, we get an upper bound of the proportion of elements in $S_n$ fixing a k-set). \end{proof}
+Suppose that a nondegenerate maximal torus $T_w$ fixes a totally singular $k$-space.
+Then $\sum a_j =k$ for some subset of the $a_j$ all of positive type (ignoring the positivity, we get an upper bound of the proportion of elements in $S_n$ fixing a $k$-set). \end{proof}

 We let $D_n$ denote the group of signed permutations with the product of signs equal to $1$; thus $|D_n|=2^{n-1} n!$.

 \begin{theorem} \begin{enumerate}

 \item Let $q$ be odd.
 The proportion of elements of the group $\Omega^+(2n,q)$ which are strongly regular semisimple and fix a nondegenerate positive (resp. negative) type $2k$-space is at most the proportion of elements of $D_n$ which fix a $k$-set using an even (resp. odd) number of negative cycles.
 If $q=3$, the element of $D_n$ has no positive fixed points and at most one negative fixed point.